mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ---
 ## 4. Adding Mermaid as a dependency.

-1. install node v10 or 12, which would have npm
+1. install node v16, which would have npm

 2. download yarn using npm by entering the command below: npm install -g yarn

 3. After yarn installs, enter the following command: yarn add mermaid

 4. To add Mermaid as a Dev Dependency yarn add --dev mermaid

 **Comments from Knut Sveidqvist, creator of mermaid:**